burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 ## Flexibility

-Obviously fixing a contract on specific deliverables makes it harder to change the requirements.
+Fixing a contract on specific deliverables makes it harder to change the requirements or technologies.
 Re-negotiations are likely to be required which can be tricky, especially if there is an unforeseen cost increases or if somethings need to be descoped that has already been promised to a stakeholder.
+In software development the requirements often change as complex models are matured and better understood.

 ## Easy to Blow Budget